 We’ve seen it in action upscaling content to 8K on the Q900R and the results are astounding.
 If the Quantum processor can make SD and HD footage look truly 4K then Samsung’s QLEDs could have the best picture quality we’ve ever seen.

 You can learn more about the new tech, including Ultra Viewing Angle and direct full array backlights, coming to QLEDs in 2019 and the different ranges in our guide to buying a Samsung TV.

 Not too much to be honest.
 More QLEDs means fewer LCD TVs, which isn’t necessarily a bad thing if the Q60R range is as reasonably priced as we hope it is.

 There are only four new LCD ranges.
 The RU8000 or 8 Series, and the RU7100, RU7300 and RU7400, which make up the 7 Series.
 There’s only one curved TV in the line-up now and it’s a holdover from 2018.
 No new curved ranges isn’t a good sign for the continued existence of angled displays.
 Samsung is the only manufacturer still making them, but it appears not for much longer.
-The UE55NU7500 is the model being carried over and you can see how it fared in our review.

 More of the LCD TVs will now have stands that hide the power and HDMI leads coming from the TV, and some will be compatible with Alexa and Google Assistant.
 In previous years, Bixby was the only way of controlling Samsung TVs with your voice.